Renmusxd/RustQIP/README.md

 )?;
 ```

-We can also apply this to function which take other argument.
+We can also apply this to functions which take other arguments.
 Here `gamma` takes a boolean
 argument `skip` which is passed in before the registers.
 *The arguments to functions in the program macro may not reference the input registers*